zrghr1/blender-extensions-flake/README.md

 # Blender with Extension support
 This flake provides support for blenders extensions in home-manager.

+> [!WARNING]
+> During home-manager activation this module runs `blender --background --factory-startup --python {provided script to enable extensions}`.
+> This means that your preferences will be reset.
+I'm working on figuring out how to efficiently make Blenders preferences declarative.
+> In the mean time you can disable `programs.blender.autoEnableExtensions` to have extensions be disabled by default.
 ## Usage
 Add this to your flake inputs
 ```nix